rollup/hull/.mrm/github/.github/ISSUE_TEMPLATE/BUG.md

 <!--
   Remove this section if not reporting a bug.

-  If your Rollup config is over 50 lines long, please provide a URL to a repo for your beefy 🍖 app that we can use to reproduce.
+  If your Rollup config is meaty 🍖 and over 50 lines long, please provide a URL to a repo for your app that we can use to reproduce.
 -->